Last updated: Wednesday, 5 June 2019

 - Safeguard the welfare of children and young people

 Why we use your personal information

-We're required by law to combat the educational disadvantages experienced by particular groups.
+We're required by law to have a youth offending team.
 This is detailed in legislation and guidance including:

 We're allowed to process personal and sensitive data for the following reasons under the General Data Protection Regulation (GDPR) Articles and the Data Protection Act: